haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- As you can see, the dataset is big and we don’t need everything it contains.
 You could download the whole data and edit it on your computer, but you can also filter the data before downloading it.
 You’d have to figure out what different attributes mean – unfortunately in this case the information is in Finnish, so needed code explanations are provided here.
 You can check them also through the link below and “Aineiston kuvaus (pdf)”.
 		- https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::hsln-linjat-4/about
-	- You can select features by clicking “Filter data” on th.
+	- You can select features by clicking “Filter data” on the left of the page.
 		- Filter by column jl_laji (has information on public transport type (bus, tram, …)
 		- Select column value 12 from jl_laji, 12 = VR local trains
 	- When the selection is done, you can download it.
 Click the “toggle filters” to choose only the selected features.